Southeast Alliances

 Dr. Jessica Reichmuth is a professor at Augusta University.
 Originally a New Jersey native, she has traveled up and down the eastern Atlantic seaboard before finally settling in Augusta, GA, in 2010.
 The one thing in common during her time in the southeast, mid-Atlantic, and northeast was the call of the salt marshes and estuaries.
 Since 2010, she has been a faculty member of the Department of Biological Sciences at Augusta University and was recently promoted to Professor in 2022.
 In her time there, she has taught a wide range of courses spanning all aspects of marine science and ecology.
 She leads an active undergraduate research program encompassing many student-driven research questions, but most recently, spending most of that research time on the Satilla River.
 Of course in her free time, she spends time with her fur-baby, Zoey and husband, Chris, listening to Bruce Springsteen.

-A photo of Dr. Margaret Smith
+Dr. Margaret Smith headshot

 Dr. Margaret Smith